HassanAmeer/Roocode/SECURITY.md

 ## Reporting a Vulnerability

-Email security@roocode.com with:
+Email security@vibexcode.com with:

 - A short summary of the issue
-- Steps to reproduce or a proof of concept
+- Steps to reproduce or a pvibexf of concept
 - Any logs, stack traces, or screenshots that might help us understand the problem

 We acknowledge reports within 48 hours and aim to release a fix or mitigation within 30 days.
 While we work on a resolution, please keep the details private.